uidaholib/main-web-redesign_draft/content/services/oapf/eligibility.md

 {% include oapf-alert.html %}

-Potential applicants are strongly encouraged to speak with [Jylisa Kenyon](mailto:jylisadoney@uidaho.edu), U of I - OAPF Fund Manager, or their [library liaison]({{ '/about/liaisons.html' | relative_url }}) to determine whether their application meets the eligibility criteria.
+Potential applicants are strongly encouraged to speak with [Kristin Henrich](mailto:khenrich@uidaho.edu), U of I - OAPF Fund Manager, or their [library liaison]({{ '/about/liaisons.html' | relative_url }}) to determine whether their application meets the eligibility criteria.

 In FY 2023, the total allocation will be split into two funding periods: